cissna/gite/README.md

     Then do the equivalent of python's output.split('\n') to make it a list, and return that list

-# recursive function where the base case is that the user says yes/no. recursively calls itself if user says explain->edit, and LLM proposes new git commands
+# Helper to validate user input and handle cancellation/reprompt
+function get_valid_user_choice(valid_choices, prompt_text):
+    while True:
+        print (in normal text) prompt_text
+        char = read 1 character (don't wait for enter) if char in valid_choices:
+            return char
+        if char == 'n':
+            exit program and print "Cancelled."
+        # one more try then cancel
+        print (in normal text) prompt_text
+        char = read 1 character (don't wait for enter) if char in valid_choices:
+            return char
+        exit program and print "Cancelled."

+# proposes git commands to user, supports explain/edit/execute without code duplication
 function propose_git_commands_to_user(conversation, formatted_git_commands_string):
+    while True:
-    print (in blue, bold text) f"Suggested command{"s" if multiple commands else ""}:\n" print each command in bold, default-color text line by line print (in yellow, not bold text) "Warning: Always review AI-generated commands." print (in normal text) "Execute? [y]es / [e]xplain / [n]o:"
+        print (in blue, bold text) f"Suggested command{'s' if multiple commands else ''}:\n" print each command in bold, default-color text line by line print (in yellow, not bold text) "Warning: Always review AI-generated commands." choice = get_valid_user_choice(['y', 'e'], "Execute? [y]es / [e]xplain / [n]o:") if choice == 'y':

-    read 1 character (don't wait for enter)

-    # if char == n or anything else, assume they don't want to execute the command
-    # but since this means most things will kill the program,
-    # make the user verify if they don't enter 'n'
-    if char == 'n': exit program and print "Cancelled." if char != 'e' and char != 'y': print (in normal text) "Execute? [y]es / [e]xplain / [n]o:" read 1 character (don't wait for enter) if new_char != 'e' and new_char != 'y': exit program and print "Cancelled."
-        else: char = new_char

-    if char == 'y': return conversation, formatted_git_commands_string
+            return conversation, formatted_git_commands_string

-    # assume at this point that the user wants an explanation of the proposed command(s):
+        if choice == 'e':
+            # Explain path
             LLM_response = send_to_LLM(conversation={
                 system: "You are a terminal-embedded LLM assisting a beginner terminal-user.
 They will provide some commands they are confused about, and you will explain granularly but concisely what the command does.
-Don't repeat yourself or add any fluff, and down put any markdown formatting as it will not render.",
+Don't repeat yourself or add any fluff, and don't put any markdown formatting as it will not render.",
                 user: ("Please explain what this does before I execute it" if (only one command) else "Please explain what these do before I execute them") + f"```\n{commands, line by line}\n```"
             }, model=quicker)
             print LLM_response
+            # Now prompt for execute/edit/no

-    print (in normal text) "Execute? [y]es / [e]dit / [n]o:"
+            choice2 = get_valid_user_choice(['y', 'e'], "Execute? [y]es / [e]dit / [n]o:")
-    if char == 'n': exit program and print "Cancelled." if char != 'e' and char != 'y': print (in normal text) "Execute? [y]es / [e]dit / [n]o:" read 1 character (don't wait for enter) if new_char != 'e' and new_char != 'y': exit program and print "Cancelled."
-        else: char = new_char

-    if char == 'y': return conversation, formatted_git_commands_string
+            if choice2 == 'y':
+                return conversation, formatted_git_commands_string

-    # assume at this point that the user wants to edit their original message:
+            if choice2 == 'e':
                 user_clarification = read from user until they hit enter

+                # Update conversation with clarification and previous explanation
                 add to end of conversation {
                     assistant: formatted_git_commands_string,
-        user: "can you explain those?",
+                    user: f"can you explain {"that command" if only one command else  "those commands"}?",

                     # the '?' is because without it, it could influence LLM to send
                     # non-git-command messages that don't end in a '?', which should never happen.
                     assistant: LLM_response + '?',
                     user: "Please make the following changes to the commands:\n" + user_clarification }

                 LLM_output_string = send_to_LLM(conversation, model=quick)
                 git_commands = format_git_commands(LLM_output_string)
+                formatted_git_commands_string = git_commands

+                # continue loop with updated git commands and conversation
-    # recursive call until user agrees to commands or exits
+                # until the user agrees or exits
-    conversation, git_commands_to_run = propose_git_commands_to_user(conversation, git_commands)